abinjawed/Laundrify/README.md

 **Step Two**: After installing XAMPP go to the following directory in the C:

-a. xampp

-b. htdocs
+ xampp > htdocs

-c. create the folder containing the `pickupdropoff.html` and `insert.php` files.
+... next, create the folder containing the `pickupdropoff.html` and `insert.php` files.

 **Step Three**: Launch XAMPP and choose `Apache` and `MySQL` to Start.